 |General Physics II (+Lab) *|

-Indicates common prerequisites which can be used to satisfy General Studies requirements.
+Indicates common prerequisites which can be used to satisfy General Education requirements.

 |Organic Chemistry I (+Lab)|